mondo-mob/gcp-serverless-demo/README.md

 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/mondo-mob/gcp-serverless-demo.git&cloudshell_workspace=/&cloudshell_tutorial=etc/docs/cloudshell_tutorial.md)

 You will be asked to trust the repo (as it's not managed by Google).
-You will also be asked for your Github credentials in order to download the code (as it's currently a private repo).

 ## Overview

 If you'd prefer to set the app up manually, follow the instructions below.

-This is a non-trivial serverless web application using NodeJS 10 and the following services:
+This is a non-trivial serverless web application using NodeJS and the following services:

 - Web app server (App Engine)
 - Task queue (Cloud tasks)